ScriptCode best practices

 1. Literal constants- declare at the beginning of the script

-2. Variables - then declare the variables that will be used in the main logic
+2. Variables - then declare variables that will be used in the main logic

-3. Main logic - the main sequence of operations that the code performs (e.g. data processing, calling functions)
+3. Main logic - the main sequence of operations performed by the code (e.g. data processing, function calls)

 4. Helper functions - place at the end